 As a Functional Medicine Practitioner, the principles of FM are an integral part of my approach.
 I fundamentally regard it as adding to my own philosophy of achieving optimal function when working with my clients.

 In the Functional Health Clinic we coach a health restoration process.
-A system that brings the advantages of Functional Medicine together with Movement, Nutrition and Bodywork (Bowen Technique).
+A system that brings the modalities of Functional Medicine together with Nutrition, Movement and Bodywork.

 Two Powerful Aspects of Functional Medicine